-As president of The Prevail Organization, Inc., Grant Todd specializes in the development of knowledge processes that produce innovative thinking and collaboration.
-The evolution of The Justice Series came from Mr. Todd’s personal experience as a presiding juror, where he witnessed firsthand the need for strong group interaction skills in the deliberation process.
+As Executive Director of The Center for Innovative Thinking, Grant Todd specializes in the development of knowledge processes that produce innovative thinking and collaboration.
+The evolution of The Center for Innovative Thinking came from Mr. Todd’s personal experience as a presiding juror, where he witnessed firsthand the need for strong group interaction skills in the deliberation process.

 The Fair and Just Deliberations process takes the successful thinking methods Mr. Todd has used as a catalyst to solve problems in corporate America, and applied them to the judicial system.

 In the simplest terms, an issue is approached from a selected sequence of directions and through a shared “language”, offering a practical collaborative approach for thinking through methods of separating fact from emotion, neutral information biased opinion.